nikolatulechki/semanticElections/data/README.md

 - verticalization of the `votes.txt` file, done with [flatten.sh](flatten.sh), the pattern changes for each election cycle
 - summing op of votes.
 This is an ugly hack to ensure data consistency - [sum_votes.sh](sum_votes.sh) sums  up votes from different machines in the same section in order to have a single number in the final data
 - transformation to rdf with custom or generic Tarql scripts.
 This is currently orchestrated by a python script such as [transform_pi2023.py](transform_pi2023.py)
+- [TODO] we should rewrite all the transformations to use Ontotext Refine

 ## Additional data from Google Sheets